yamunariver/Az104/README.md

+## You have an Azure virtual machine that you back up by using Azure Backup.

+The backup policy sub type is Standard, and the backup policy has the following configurations:

+Backup schedule frequency: Weekly
+Retain instant recovery snapshot(s) for: 5 days Retention of weekly backup point: On Sunday at 8:00 AM for 12 weeks You plan to reduce the amount of storage used by Instant Restore.

+You need to instance recovery snapshots to be retained for only two days.

+What should you do first?

+Select only one answer.

+` `

+`Change Policy sub type to Enhanced.`

+`Change Retention of weekly backup point to 1 week.`

+`Change the backup schedule frequency to **Daily**.`

+`Provision an additional blob storage container.`

+`You can choose to store between one and five instant recovery snapshots and the default value is two.
+However, when the backup schedule frequency is weekly, you must retain five instant recovery snapshots.`

 ## You have an Azure virtual machine named Server1 that runs Windows Server.

 You need to configure Azure Backup to back up files and folders.